 I designed my space with you in mind, seriously.
-I have a home office so that our work does not feel ‘sterile’ or formal.
-My goal was to make the space peaceful, private and comfortable for you.
+The therapy space was created so that our work does not feel ‘sterile’ or formal.
+My goal was to make the space clinical, yet also peaceful, private and comfortable for you.

 From the moment you leave your car, you enter a calm and beautiful space.
 The walkway to the waiting room helps to set the tone.
-As you meander through a garden bed, your senses are soothed and you are encouraged to momentarily put aside your worries.
-The waiting room looks out onto a smaller flower bed, full of seasonal color and butterflies (if you are lucky!).
+Your senses are soothed and your are encouraged to momentarily put aside the chaos of daily life.
+The waiting room is relaxing and peaceful.

-For greater client privacy, my waiting room is located at the back of the house.
-Clients enter through the waiting room and leave through the front door of the house, so there is minimal possibility of clients meeting one another (which is nice in a small community).
+For greater client privacy, my waiting room is located at the back of the property.
+Clients enter through the waiting room and leave through the front door, so there is minimal possibility of clients meeting one another (which is nice in a small community).
 Sound machines and sound proofing are in the waiting room and restroom to ensure your conversations are kept private.

-If a parent or spouse is waiting, he/she cannot hear what is happening in the therapy office.
+If a parent or spouse is waiting, he/she cannot hear what is happening in the therapy room.

-No one else is at my home while I am working…my home is my office during working hours.
+No one else is at the house while I am working…the house is my office during working hours.